stephenbelyea/belwerks-blog/content/blog/youtube-doesnt-have-to-be-awful/index.md

 ### Anger leads to hate

 I can't stress this one enough: avoid content that riles you up.
 If the creator you're absorbing is raging against a group - especially those less powerful or privileged than they are - tread carefully!
 This is a gateway through the radicalization funnel that YouTube is uniquely gifted at providing.
-If you share those same attributes as me (listed in the last section), this is an especially vital one.
+If you share those same attributes as me (listed a couple of sections back), this is an especially vital one.
+Historically, when guys who look like us get angry people get hurt.

 ### Curb your conspiracy